ruester/gfz-command-line-tool-repository/README.md

 Ubuntu 18.10 distribution.
 The name of the folder may differ on your system.

-Addionally the jar for org.apache.ant and the version 1.10.5 must be provided.
+Additionally the jar for org.apache.ant and the version 1.10.5 must be provided.
 Once you build the new version of this repository you can find the jar in the m2 repository folder as well.